reframejs/reframe/docs/usage-manual.template.md

  - Use another server framework such as Express
  - Use a process manager such as PM2

-By running the following command you can as well eject the `HapiPluginServerRendering` plugin to gain control over the Server Side Rendering (the dynamic generation of HTML of pages)
+The following command ejects the `HapiPluginServerRendering` plugin to gain control over the Server Side Rendering (the dynamic generation of the pages' HTML)

 ~~~shell
 $ reframe eject server-rendering
 ~~~

-And you can run the command
+And run

 ~~~shell
 $ reframe eject server-assets
 ~~~

-to eject the `HapiPluginStaticAssets` plugin and to gain control over the servering of static browser assets such as JavaScript, CSS, images, fonts, etc.
+to eject the `HapiPluginStaticAssets` plugin and to gain control over the serving of static browser assets.
+(JavaScript files, CSS files, images, fonts, etc.)